everx-labs/Evernode-NQ/User-manual.md

 ![Screenshot from 2022-01-12 17-04-35.png](pics/Screenshot_from_2022-01-12_17-04-35.png)

-Enter the data required by the provider
+Enter the data required by the provider.
 Lets assume you want to receive http notifications, so enter your site webhook url, and press Enter

 ![Screenshot from 2021-09-13 17-02-53.png](pics/Screenshot_from_2021-09-13_17-02-53.png)